YuHengjie/yuhengjie.github.io/_pages/about.md

 Currently, I find myself increasingly drawn to the exciting realm of AI for Science.
 Witnessing how artificial intelligence is reshaping scientific research, I aspire to contribute to this evolving landscape.
 If you have ideas or projects that align with these interests, please do not hesitate to connect with me.
 I am always open to collaboration and eager to learn from others in this vibrant community.

+I have authored seven publications and co-authored several publications in international peer review journals, please see [Publication](https://yuhengjie.github.io/publications/) for more details.

 ## News
 Congratulations to Prof. Yaochu Jin for winning the [IEEE Frank Rosenblatt Award](https://corporate-awards.ieee.org/recipients/current-recipients/)!!!